xzhangfox/Prediction-of-Car-Insurance-Claims/README.md

 # Models

-* Support Vector Method (SVM)
+## Support Vector Method (SVM)

 <img align="left" src="https://github.com/f0000000x/Prediction-of-Car-Insurance-Claims/blob/master/Images/svm.png" width="270" height="210" />
-Support Vector Method (SVM) as a popular machine learning tool is most used for classification and regression.&nbsp; Generally speaking, SVM tries to find a plane that has the maximum margin and the maximum distance between data points of both classes.&nbsp;
+Support Vector Method (SVM) as a popular machine learning tool is most used for classification and regression.</br>
+Generally speaking, SVM tries to find a plane that has the maximum margin and the maximum distance between data points of both classes.</br>
-Maximizing the margin distance provides some reinforcement so that future data points can be classified with more confidence.
+Maximizing the margin distance provides some reinforcement so that future data points can be classified with more confidence. </br>

-* Multi-layer Perceptron
+## Multi-layer Perceptron

 ![img](https://github.com/f0000000x/Prediction-of-Car-Insurance-Claims/blob/master/Images/mlp.png)